 Working Papers

-Tracing the Impact of Sustainable Investors (with Xintong Li)
+Tracing the Impact of Sustainable Investors (with Xintong Li) [PDF] [Slides

 This paper empirically investigates the impact of sustainable investing on firms' financial performance and real outcomes.
 Albeit promising in theory, it is not evident how the pressure for sustainability exerted by value-aligned investors in secondary markets becomes an allocative force across firms.
 Focusing on the prevalent portfolio tilting strategy in practice, we delineate the transmission mechanism from investor preference, intermediated by funds, to underlying firms.
 Leveraging a 2016 natural experiment for identification, we find that firms with greater exposure to low-sustainability fund ownership experience acute downward pressure on their valuation and equity financing.
 However, no significant impact is observed on firm debt financing, consistent with our observation that the transmission of investors' pressure for sustainability falls short of generating substantial real impacts on firms' investment decisions.
-To meaningfully facilitate any environmental or social changes, evidence from this early episode in the recent ESG movement underscores the critical mass and coordination among sustainable investors
+To meaningfully facilitate any environmental or social changes, evidence from this early episode in the recent ESG movement underscores the critical mass and coordination among sustainable investors.

 Environmental Regulations and Firm Supply Chain Networks